Rohith-Patel13/dribble-fullstack/README.md

-# How to clone and run application locally
+# How to clone and run application on local computer
 ```sh
 git clone https://github.com/Rohith-Patel13/dribble-fullstack.git
 ```